 For some people, that’s what it’s like to have a lucid dream.
 You may not have this much control or anything like the creative freedom in the dreamscape of Inception, but lucid dreams are a step above your usual nightly visions.

 Unfortunately, oneirology, the scientific study of dreams, has its limitations.
 The exact cause, mechanics, potential benefits, and possible dangers of lucid dreaming remain unclear.
-That said, Nolah has the answers—or at least the scientific community’s best theories—to your top questions on lucid dreams.
+That said, Nolah has everything you need to know about dreams—or at least the scientific community’s best theories—to your top questions on lucid dreams.

 What Is a Lucid Dream?

 Lucid dreams typically occur during the rapid eye movement (REM) stage of sleep.
+Sleep paralysis and lucid dreaming are both dissociated experiences related to REM sleep.
 In a lucid dream, you have metacognitive awareness, meaning you know you’re asleep and that the unfolding events are not reality.

 You may also have some degree of autonomy, allowing you to control your surroundings or make active decisions for yourself in the dream.
 However, the vividness of lucid dreams and one’s ability to control them vary; some people report very real-like lucid dreams, while others have hazy experiences.